xr09/ansible-openwrt-builder/README.md

 You should provide a VM or server where you have root privileges.

-This playbook is only compatible with Debian 10 at the moment.
+This playbook aims to be compatible with current Debian stable.

 It will install all required packages, clone openwrt repository and execute the initial install scripts.